 Next, the employer proved that rooms 145 and 164 had contained tips intended for the assigned housekeeper on October 28, 2024, when the manager checked the rooms and took pictures of the tips.
 The employer also proved that claimant had, for the duration of one minute each, entered the two rooms before P, and that when P cleaned the rooms, there were no tips.
 However, claimant's conduct of entering those rooms was induced by the manager's text, which specifically asked claimant to check the rooms to see if the guests had departed.
-The one-minute duration of claimant's visits to each of those rooms, though consistent with the amount of time needed to take a tip, was equally consistent with the amount of time needed to check whether guests had left.
-Therefore, though claimant's visits to the rooms before P did present an opportunity to potentially take the tips, it is equally plausible that claimant's entry of those rooms before P was for the purpose of checking them as directed by the manager.
+The one-minute duration of claimant's visits to each of those rooms, though consistent with the amount of time needed to take a tip, was equally consistent with the amount of time needed to take a tips, it is equally plausible that claimant's entry of those rooms before P was for the purpose of checking them as directed by the manager.

 Claimant denied taking the tips from rooms 145 and 164, and purported to prove that she had not done so by displaying an empty compartment of her cellphone billfold.
 While that display is of limited weight, since it was possible for claimant to have taken the tips and stored them somewhere besides the compartment, claimant's denial and the fact that the employer directed her to check the rooms (meaning that it is plausible that she entered the rooms before P merely to check them as directed) are points that weigh against a conclusion that claimant took the tips.
-Claimant did not offer a persuasive explanation for why tips were not there when P cleaned the rooms.
-However, the employer did not produce evidence at hearing that excluded the possibility that someone else had access to the rooms between when the manager took the photos of the tips on November 28, 2024, and when P cleaned the rooms on November 29, 2024.
-The employer bears the burden to prove by a preponderance of the evidence that claimant took the tips.
+Claimant did not offer a persuasive explanation for why tips were not there when P cleaned the rooms.1 However, the employer did not produce evidence at hearing that excluded the possibility that someone else had access to the rooms between when the manager took the photos of the tips on November 28, 2024, and when P cleaned the rooms on November 29, 2024.2 The employer bears the burden to prove by a preponderance of the evidence that claimant took the tips.
 Because claimant denied taking the tips, and there is an innocent explanation for why she entered the room before P that is plausible, the employer did not meet their burden.
 Accordingly, the record does not show that claimant took the tips from rooms 145 and 164.